MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/download-attachment.md

 The following tables list the required properties and Published Data for this activity.

-## Download Attachment Required properties
+## Download Attachment Required Properties

 | **Element**   | **Description**   | **Valid values**   |
 |:---|:---|:---|